FuelLabs/sway-applications/OTC-swap-predicate/README.md

 The project consists of a predicate written in Sway (`./project/swap-predicate/src/main.sw`) and tests using fuels-rs (`./project/swap-predicate/tests/`)

 # Running the project
-Make sure that you are in the root of the OTC swap predicate project i.e. `/path/to/OTC-swap-predicate/<you are here>`
+In order to run the project make sure that you are in the root of this project i.e. `/path/to/OTC-swap-predicate/<you are here>`

 Build the predicate: